 How to Build a Local SEO Strategy [& Beat Out Your Competitors]

-Businesses who serve a specific geographical area should have a local SEO strategy to avoid missing out on qualified leads.
-Follow these steps to build a successful strategy to secure high ranking positions in a particular location.
+Businesses that serve a specific geographical area should have a local SEO strategy to avoid missing out on qualified leads.
+Follow these steps to build a successful strategy to secure high-ranking positions in a particular location.

 Step 1: Review Ranking Factors